 6 Steps to Automation

 Before automating the onboarding process, it’s important to understand and make sure you have documented the workflow.
-Planning your process allows you to easily see who is involved, timelines and the steps that need to be completed.
+Planning your process allows you to easily see who is involved, the timelines and the steps that need to be completed.
 The most significant benefit to planning is that you can make improvements as you analyse each step of the process end to end.

 1. No more paper